lachlan-ibm/ibmvia_autoconf/README.md

 IBM Security Verify Access Automated Configurator can be run from within a Kubernetes cluster.
 This is useful if there are routing issues between the deployment host and the kubernetes external addresses this option will allow for configuration using the kubernetes internal network.

 Here is an example Kubernetes batch" object which deploys a container to apply a configuration to a cluster.
-> note This requires a user to create the `verify-config` ConfigMap object with the required configuration files plus any additional Secrets which are referenced.
+> note This requires a user to create the `verify-config` ConfigMap object with the required configuration files plus any additional Secrets which are referenced as environment variables.

 ```
 apiVersion: batch/v1